-“This sale demonstrates the substantial value of our oil and gas business, and the ability of our oil and gas team to identify and develop quality assets.
+“Net sale proceeds, expected in the range of $230 million to $240 million, will be used for debt reduction and general corporate purposes,” Emery said.
+“This sale will strengthen our balance sheet and enhance our ability to self-fund planned growth projects, such as the $237 million Cheyenne Prairie Generating Station, without issuing equity.“This sale demonstrates the substantial value of our oil and gas business, and the ability of our oil and gas team to identify and develop quality assets.
 The $243 million sales price for only 13 percent of our proved reserves exceeds the value currently assigned to our entire oil and gas business by the street.
 We remain focused on realizing the significant upside opportunity of our remaining oil and gas assets, including the Mancos shale gas potential in the San Juan and Piceance basins.”
 Emery concluded.

 Black Hills Corp.
 Sells Williston Basin Oil And Gas Assets For $243 Million

 Check Out Our Best Services for Investors

 - Intraday trade alerts from Cramer

 Access the tool that DOMINATES the Russell 2000 and the S&P 500.

 - Buy, hold, or sell recommendations for over 4,300 stocks

 - Unlimited research reports on your favorite stocks